MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 #### Tests code coverage

 These tests exercise 71.29 % of the project's code.
 The panel containing the overall "*Test Coverage*" chart is yellow which means this metric is at *warning* level.
-For more information, we can look at what the compliance rule for this metric has to say about that :
+For more information, we can look at what the compliance rule has to say about that :

 ```powershell
 C:\PSGithubSearch> Get-PSCodeHealthComplianceRule -MetricName 'TestCoverage' -SettingsGroup 'OverallMetrics'